5 Science-Backed Benefits of Reducing Salt and Sugar (WHO Guide)

 | High sodium processed foods | Associated with cardiovascular risk patterns | Global Burden of Disease Study | 2022 |

-Consuming too many added sugars is considered a nutritional mistake.
-According to the WHO, the recommended limit of added sugar intake is no more than 5% and, preferably less than 10% of total daily calories.
+Consuming too many added sugars is considered a nutritional problem.
+According to the WHO, the recommended limit of added sugar intake shouldn’t be more than 5% and, preferably less than 10% of total daily calories.
 Raising your daily sugar intake can lead to higher weight, fatty liver, insulin resistance and triglyceride levels.
 It results in increased body inflammation and places people at greater risk for heart issues.

 Potential Benefits of Reducing Salt and Sugar Intake